The Judgment Collection Process for California Landlords

 If the debt is not paid within a few days, however, you can start collections.
-Fast Eviction Service can start collecting money on any judgment you have.
+Fast Eviction Service is a California Court Judgment Collection Agency that can start collecting money on any judgment you have at no out of pocket expense to the landlord.
 Even if the judgments are set to expire, we can renew them for you with added interest.
-Visit out collection information page to read more information, or give us a call at (800) 686-8686 and we'll be happy to help you.
+Visit out collection information page to read more information, or give us a call at (800) 686-8686 and we’ll be happy to help you.

-The following steps can be taken in order to successfully collect on your judgment.
+The following steps can be taken by an experienced debt collector in order to successfully collect on your judgment.
 These include:

 - WRIT OF EXECUTION: The Writ of Execution form gives a sheriff, marshal or other court officer authority to seize and sell property of the other party, and to pay the proceeds of the sale to you.